 What Is Ransomware?
 And Should You Pay?

 Because the cost of system downtime is inflated, many organizations believe it’s much cheaper to just pay the ransom and get back to work.
-However, according to law enforcement agencies and security professionals, when you’ve fallen victim to ransomware the last thing you should do is pay the ransom.
+However, the average total cost of a ransomware attack is $1.85 million, doubling what it costed in the past 12 months.
+According to law enforcement agencies and security professionals, when you’ve fallen victim to ransomware the last thing you should do is pay the ransom.

 Why shouldn’t you pay hackers the ransom?